 Post Test Improvement, Back to Bikes, IAM & RoSPA Advanced Motorcycle Skills Courses and Tests

 All post test courses are designed for and adapted to individual rider requirements.
 There is always more to learn to enhance your skills, enjoyment and safety.
 For the new licence holder or back to bikes rider we offer a variety of 1 day courses, covering either general or specific riding techniques and skills.
-For the more experienced rider we have 2 day UK courses, 5 day Ireland and 8 day European training holidays.
+For the more experienced rider we have 2 day UK courses.
+Our 5 day Ireland and 8 day European training holidays are currently suspended due to Covid -19.

 This is the area we have specialised in for over 20 years, conducting advanced rider training in the UK, Ireland and Europe.
 Our senior instructor spent 10 years in Ireland helping to improve rider skills and safety with both BMW and Ducati, also helping to reduce rider insurance premiums by conducting rider training/assessment courses for several insurance companies.